 - Pick a machine with faster spin cycles.
 Faster spin cycles can extract more water, reducing drying time and energy use.

-- Choose an ENERGY STAR qualified clothes washer.
-Energy-efficiency levels of ENERGY STAR qualified clothes washers vary.
+- Energy-efficiency levels of ENERGY STAR qualified clothes washers vary.
 To get the highest level of efficiency, saving you the most on your energy consumption, look for premium-efficiency washers.
-These clothes washers have a Modified Energy Factor, or MEF,* of 2.4 or higher and qualify for an incentive from Energy Trust.
+These clothes washers have an Integrated Modified Energy Factor, or IMEF,* of 2.38 or higher and qualify for an incentive from Energy Trust.
 List of qualified clothes washers.

-Visit the national ENERGY STAR website for more information on ENERGY STAR qualified clothes washers.
+Visit the national ENERGY STAR website for more information on ENERGY STAR certified clothes washers.